chaprimayank/Telegram-karma-spam-bot/README.md

 Designed for @roronoa_zoro_robot, but should work with any bot with karma/points system.

-To run bot use, python3 spam.py
+To run bot, use python3 spam.py